Broadband installation and activation: How long does it take?

 If you want TalkTalk but don’t currently have a landline phone line at your property, they’ll install one for you.
 If you have an existing line, your activation date will be approximately 15 days after you place your order.
 The same goes if you’re switching to TalkTalk from any other provider excluding Virgin.

-TalkTalk’s fibre broadband generally comes without set-up fees.
-You’ll be sent your new router via Royal Mail, which should arrive three to five days before your services go live.
+TalkTalk’s broadband broadband generally comes without set-up fees.
+You’ll be sent your new router via Royal Mail, which should arrive three to five days before your services go live, unless you are having Full Fibre installed and you've never had it before, in which case you'll need a visit from an engineer.

 Sky broadband installation